-Open Access Week is a global event celebrating open access to research and the benefits of free, immediate access to scholarship produced by the research community.
-The 2018 Open Access Week theme is “Designing Equitable Foundations for Open Knowledge.”
+Open Access Week is a global event that celebrates open access research and the benefits this brings not only to the academic community, but society as well.
+Open access is the free, immediate access to academic research.
+The theme for Open Access Week 2019 is Open for Whom?
+Equity in Open Knowledge.

 For more information about including events and announcements in the Criss Library News Center, email us at firstname.lastname@example.org.